irfandeen/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.
 > ❗ **_NOTE:_** The lifeline for the obejcts instantiated should end at the destroy marker (X) but due to the limitation of PlantUML, the lifeline reaches the end of diagram.

-### Add an new internship application
+### Add a new internship application
-The implementation of the
+The diagram below illustrates the classes involved and the sequence of method calls involved in processing an `add` command:

 ![Sequence diagram of add command](diagrams/sequence-diagrams/add-sequence.png)

 The `AddCommand` handles the creation of new internship applications from user input.
-The input string is first passed to `ApplicationParser`, which delegates parsing to `AddCommandParser`.
+The input string is first passed to `LogicManager`, which delegates parsing responsibility to `ApplicationParser`.
+The parser recognizes the command type and forwards the input to `AddCommandParser`.
 This parser extracts the required fields—such as company name, role, status and date—and validates them.
 If validation succeeds, it passes these fields to `AddCommand` which constructs an `InternshipApplication` with the values.

+Next the `AddCommand` interacts with the `Model` to add a new `InternshipApplication` class.
+If there is an existing application already in the model, the new class is a duplicate and an error is thrown.
+Otherwise, it is added tp the `Model`.
+A `CommandResult` that encapsulates command output is returned `LogicManager`, which then uses the `UI` component to output this result to the user.

 ### Edit an internship application